freelawproject/eyecite/README.rst

 Deployment
 ==========
-If you wish to create a new version manually, the process is:

-1. Update version info in :code:`setup.py`
+1. Update version info in :code:`setup.py` and in :code:`pyproject.toml`.

+For an automated deployment, tag the commit with vx.y.z, and push it to master.
+An automated deploy will be completed for you.

+For a manual deployment, follow these steps:

-2. Install the requirements using :code:`poetry install`
+1. Install the requirements using :code:`poetry install`

-3. Set up a config file at :code:`~/.pypirc`
+2. Set up a config file at :code:`~/.pypirc`

-4. Generate a universal distribution that works in py2 and py3 (see setup.cfg)
+3. Generate a universal distribution that works in py2 and py3 (see setup.cfg)

 ::